bguiz/solidity-interface-generator/README.md

   -p, --pragma <pragma> | add Solidity pragma expression (default: "solidity >=0.7.0 <0.9.0") -o, --output <filename> | specify a name for an output file.
-Writes to standart output by default -a, --abi <filename> | specify a name for the ABI JSON file (default: "abi.json") -V, --version | output the version number
+Writes to standart output by default -a, --abi <filename> | specify a name for the ABI JSON file (default: "abi.json") --no-color | disable colored syntax hinglighting in the Terminal window -V, --version | output the version number
   -h, --help | display help for command